arpan21020/Network-Security/Assignment1/README.md

 - `hash_fn(text: str) -> str`

   Generates a simple 4-letter hash for the given text.
+  1. Sums the position values of each character in the alphabet (a=0, b=1, etc.)
+  2. Multiplies by the length of the text

   **Parameters**:
   - `text`: The text to hash.